ninegua/ic-nix/README.md

 Usage:

 - To build a project, run `nix-build -A <project>`.
-- To get a development environment for a project (sources not included here), run `nix-shell -A <project>.shell`.
+- To enter a development environment for a project, run `nix-shell -A <project>.shell`.
-- To download pre-built binaries, go to [release page](https://github.com/ninegua/ic-nix/releases).
+- To download the latest pre-built binaries, go to [release page](https://github.com/ninegua/ic-nix/releases/latest).
+- To start canister development with latest binaries, run `nix-shell <url to a dfx-env.tar.gz release>`.

+**WARNING**: Releases are built against the latest main branches of each project on a weekly update schedule.
+They may not always work.
+Please understand the risks before proceed.

 Supported projects:

  - [ic]
  - [sdk]
  - [motoko]
+ - [icx-proxy]

 Supported platforms: